FaisalHammad1999/futureproofwiki/Data-Manipulation.md

 ```

 ##  CSV
 We might not always have our data in a JSON structure, many times it will be in a [tabular](https://en.wikipedia.org/wiki/Table_(information)) format.
 Formats such as '.csv' and '.tsv' are commonly used to transfer tabular data.
-These are textual files and stand for comma separated values and tab seperated values.
+These are textual files and stand for comma separated values and tab separated values.
 Commas or tabs delimit the data values in each row.
 Data is more easily stored and in such files.

 Example textual CSV file: